obervinov/helm-charts/README.md

 # helm-charts
-This repository contains helm traits for all occasions
+This repository contains helm charts for all occasions

 ### Building json-schemas
 ```